 You need to produce the following documents:

 An official English translation of these documents by an interpreter of the Supreme Court or Family Justice Courts is required if the documents are not in any of the 4 official languages.

 Find out more on how to retain your flat after a divorce.

-It is important to understand the requirements of our resale procedures.
-The details are available in the following sections.
+It is important to understand and follow the resale procedures to ensure a smooth flat selling journey.
+Read the details in the following sections.